rust-embedded/rust-raspberrypi-OS-tutorials/02_runtime_init/README.md

 ## tl;dr

-- We extend `cpu.S` to call into Rust code for the first time.
+- We extend `boot.S` to call into Rust code for the first time.
 There, we zero the [bss] section before execution is halted with a call to `panic()`.
 - Check out `make qemu` again to see the additional code run.